maksimmerkulov/head-first-java-2nd-edition/README.md

 - 📄 Exercises from the book:
   - Page 73 — The size affects the bark
   - Page 79 — Cool things you can do with parameters and return types
+  - Page 82 — Encapsulating the GoodDog class

 ![Chapter 4](images/chapter-04.png)